Bachelor of Science

 GLI Capstone Project

 Conen, Mason H.; Martin, Brooke D.; Sugden, Kent; and Whitfield, Savannah, "The E. coli Protein YbgL: A Novel DNA Repair Enzyme?"
 (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 138.

 © Copyright 2017 Mason H. Conen, Brooke D. Martin, Kent Sugden, and Savannah Whitfield